ThatOneGuy1821/Scraping-Your-Uber-Driver-Data/README.md

 <img width="615" alt="Screenshot 2024-05-25 at 12 53 07 PM" src="https://github.com/ThatOneGuy1821/Scraping-Your-Uber-Driver-Data/assets/142834049/cff87b0c-2a7f-4b9c-94fd-69e9d5431837">

-This Data Frame should also be saved to your computer as a CSV File, found in the folder you created earlier.
-Check to make sure everything looks good.
+This Data Frame should also be saved to your computer as a CSV File titled _week1.csv_, found in the folder you created earlier.
+Check to make sure it's there and that everything looks good.

 Then, using the calendar widget referenced above, manually click to the next week and repeat the process above.
-Remember to make sure all of the data is populated for each page you wish to capture.

-IMPORTANT: Before running your code again, make sure to iterate the file name so that **week1** becomes **week2**; **week2** becomes **week3**; etc. (See Line 33 and the example directly beneath it)
+IMPORTANT: For every page you want to capture, you'll need to adjust the name of the file on Line 33.
+Failure to do so will result in previous data being over-written.
+Using the example I provided of _week1_, simply iterate the file name so that **week1** becomes **week2**; **week2** becomes **week3**; etc. You'll also want to make sure that all of the data is populated on the page before you attempt scraping.
+Make sure to scroll down and click "Load More" if it exists.

 Rinse and repeat until you have downloaded your entire Overview History.
+We will be using this data for the Primary Scrape, which will be fully automated.

 ### Combining your CSV Files: